prysmaticlabs/documentation/website/docs/execution-node/configuring-for-prysm.md

 <QuickstartRunExecutionNodeJWTPartial />

-Congratulations - you’re now running an <strong>execution node</strong> in Ethereum’s execution layer.
+Congratulations - you’re now running an <strong>execution node</strong> that your Prysm beacon node can connect to.

 </div>